Central Coast Wood Turners Co-operative Limited

 SHOW AND TELL

 At the beginning of each month we hold our members meeting where Wood Turners, Pyrographers, Scroll Sawers and Carvers are encouraged to display their craft items with the opportunity to win vouchers.
-Below are some of the items shown to members, explained by selected persons.
-Items may have either been made at the workshop or at their own premises.
-All highlight the skill and passion that goes into the making of every piece.
-Below are shown some of the pieces on display at our JULY MEETING.
+Below are some of the items shown to members, with an explanation provided by a selected member.

 The club organises demonstrations, displays and sales at various shopping centres and events.
 We are not a commercial enterprise but may be able to assist individuals with small projects.